ferdyanata/AIP-job-matcher/README.md

 AIP Project that matches employees to their employers

 # How to run
-Type npm start to run main file.
+Type npm run dev to run project.
+We used concurrently package to run both server and client at the same time.

 # Software and Tools used
 **RoboMongo**